webplatform/docs/apis/webrtc/MediaStreamTrackList/index.md

 ---
 title: 'MediaStreamTrackList'
 notes:
-  - "\nDeletion Candidate:   The MediaStreamTrackList API object has been removed from the WebRTC Editor's Draft in Nov 13, 2012.
-Even if MediaStreamTrackList is still used in the WebRTC Working Draft, it is not defined in the Media Capture and Streams Working Drafts after Nov 15, 2012.\n\n"
+  - 'Deletion Candidate:   The MediaStreamTrackList API object has been removed from the WebRTC Editor''s Draft in Nov 13, 2012.
+Even if MediaStreamTrackList is still used in the WebRTC Working Draft, it is not defined in the Media Capture and Streams Working Drafts after Nov 15, 2012.'
 readiness: 'Not Ready'
 standardization_status: 'W3C Working Draft'
 summary: 'A MediaStream has two MediaStreamTrackList objects, one for the video tracks and one for the audio tracks.'
 tags:
+  - API_Objects
-  0: API
+  - API
-  1: Objects
-  3: WebRTC
+  - WebRTC
+  - Needs_Examples
 uri: apis/webrtc/MediaStreamTrackList

 ---